ioccc-src/winner/2018/anderson/README.md

 ```

 Also works with a standard of C99, but C90/C89 will not compile due to
-for loop initial declarations, along with additional warnings about
+`for` loop initial declarations, along with additional warnings about
-variable length arrays and lack of a return statement.
+variable length arrays and lack of a `return` statement.

 ### Additional info:

-This small program, when given text on stdin, will produce a pattern of
+This small program, when given text on `stdin`, will produce a pattern of
 squiggly lines.
 This pattern is deterministic, and it shouldn't be too
 difficult to determine from whence they come.
 There is even a comment
 that describes the highlighted phenomena in the source, for those that